-- 18 years or older
+- Adults aged 35 to 80.

 - English Speakers

 - Have access to a computer or laptop.

 - Have normal or correct-to-normal vision and hearing

 The exclusion criteria for the study include:

 - A history of a serious head injury - A diagnosis of a neurological disease other than Parkinson's disease - A history of a severe mental health condition requiring in-patient treatment